ecmwf/climetlab/docs/contributing/normalize.rst

 CliMetLab offers predefined shortcuts to implement this.
 The short API aims to address 80% of the use cases using the ``@normalize`` decorator.
-The longer forms aims to tackle specific needs.
+The longer form aims to tackle specific needs.

 Compare the following codes snippets: